 - Polling to our network of social media thought leaders

 - Searching existing traditional and social media lists including Wall Street Journal, Business Week, Listorious, Inc, Forbes, etc.

 - and asking CEOs we know, who tweet

-Our research shows there are definitely some big name CEOs on Twitter, but they’re in a distinct minority.
+Our research shows there are definitely some big name CEOs on Twitter, but they are a distinct minority.
 The vast majority of socially-active CEOs are either in tech, run marketing agencies, or sell services.
 This should come as no surprise since it’s in the nature of those businesses to get ahead of the curve and lead, rather than follow, when it comes to social engagement.